klings-benson/alx-zero_day/README.md

-This is done by myself also.
+This is an update from github